emkaygru/LifeCal/README.md

 - OAuth or server-based calendar sync to securely read private calendars.
 - Drag-and-drop layout customization, grid placement and save.
 - Better calendar UI (day/week view, event editing), and shared realtime sync (Firebase, Supabase).

+Vercel deployment (private, auto-updating)

+If you connected this repo to Vercel, you can deploy and protect the site using simple Edge middleware basic auth.

+1. In your Vercel project Settings -> Environment Variables add:
+	- BASIC_AUTH_USER (string)
+	- BASIC_AUTH_PASS (string)
+	- SPOONACULAR_KEY (optional, for recipe endpoints)

+2. The repo already contains serverless routes under `/api/*` and `middleware.js` which Vercel will use.

+3. Deploy: Vercel will build on push to `main` (Build Command: `npm run build`, Output: `dist`).

+4. Visit the Vercel URL and you'll be prompted for the basic auth username and password you set.

+If you'd prefer to use Vercel Access (Teams) or Cloudflare Access for stronger auth, that also integrates cleanly and I can help set it up.